ppy/osu-wiki/wiki/Tournaments/osu!_UCI/IDOLS/en.md

 ### Qualifier lobby procedure (osu! only)

 - All players will play in a qualifier lobby and play through every map in the qualifier mappool.
-- After each map, each player is given points based on their placing compared to all other players.
-- The 16 players with the highest total points will advance to the bracket stage, where seeding is determined by said points.
+- The 16 players with the highest average placement across all lobbies will be seeded into the bracket stage.

 ### Bracket lobby procedure